apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the builtin handler name to use to probe the role of the main container.
+<p>BuiltinHandler specifies the builtin handler name to use to probe the role of the main container.
-Available handlers include: mysql, postgres, mongodb, redis, etcd, kafka.
-Use CustomHandler to define a custom role probe function if none of the built-in handlers meet the requirement.</p>
+current available handlers: mysql, postgres, mongodb, redis, etcd, kafka. use CustomHandler to define your own role probe function if none of them satisfies the requirement.</p>
 </td>
 </tr>
 <tr>